beckitrue/devpod-neovim/README.md

 running on Docker.
 There are other provider options for running DevPod, such as using Kubernetes, or cloud providers but I'm using Docker for this PoC.

 This is a great way to try Neovim without having to install it on your local machine.
+And it even [reuses your local credentials](https://devpod.sh/docs/developing-in-workspaces/credentials), which makes development smooth!

 I can definitely see the value of having a standard development environment that is portable.
 This would also be great for use in training courses or for onboarding new developers, no matter which IDE you use.